Jerame Tuman: Personal

 Jerame is married to Molly Tuman, sister of Tuman's former college teammate at Michigan, Scott Dreisbach.
 They have four children: one son, Canyon, and three daughters, Avery, Makenna and Mia.

-He shares birthdays with Denver Broncos quarterback Peyton Manning and former NFL quarterback Aaron Brooks.
+Tuman was allegedly one of the Pittsburgh players impersonated by a con man, Brian Jackson in 2005, along with Brian St. Pierre and Ben Roethlisberger.

 In 2017, Tuman served as an assistant football coach at North Allegheny Senior High School in Wexford, Pennsylvania.